 Conversely, if you use a commonly used defined term that has a generally accepted meaning (such as Net Sales or Taxes) but ‘redefine’ it in a somewhat unorthodox way, consider modifying the defined term appropriately (e.g. to Adjusted Net Sales or Income Taxes).

 This is an important best practice principle.
-The inclusion of obligations, conditions or warranties creates ambiguity as regards the interpretation of the body text in which the defined term is used.
-A common flaw (which also conflicts with other best practice principles) is:
+Ignoring this rule frustrates the principle of substituting the defined term by its definition, with all negative consequences.
+The inclusion of obligations, conditions or warranties creates ambiguity when interpreting the body text in which the defined term is used.
+A common flaw of such ‘error’ is, for example:

 The proper way to redraft the above sample definition would be to take out the circumstantial and descriptive language.
 The word shall creates ambiguity in that it may refer to a future fact without further obligatory intentions, or imply an obligation (for the Licencee to transfer ownership or not to claim ownership).
 If necessary at all, references to development and ownership, to the process of handing over to Manufacturers (qualifying in terms of their ‘wish’) should be moved to the body text and be rephrased there in the form of actual obligations, whether or not qualified or conditioned, or to the warranties (without obligatory phrases).

-18) Define a term as narrowly as possible so that it fits in all provisions where it is used.
+17) Define a term as narrowly as possible such that it fits everywhere it is used.

 Expansion of the scope of the definition may be included as part of the appropriate substantive provision, warranty or condition.
 If accordingly, such additional text is repeated several times, consider creating an additional defined term that embeds the narrowly-defined defined term.

 Do not use adjectives in the body text to distinguish, qualify or limit certain defined concepts from concepts covered by the same definition, unless substituting the definition into the defined term fits entirely (and without overlap) in the intended meaning of that defined term.